 The Lakeland Police Department has a Drug Recognition Experts that investigates suspected cases of driving under the influence of a controlled substance.

-Each month, many of these arrests are initiated by DUI Enforcement Officer Cory L. Suttle, with the Lakeland County Sheriff’s Office, who has an mobile Intoxilyzer 8000 in the back of his patrol vehicle.
+Each month, many of these arrests are initiated by DUI Enforcement Officers with the Lakeland County Sheriff’s Office.
+At least one of these officers has a mobile Intoxilyzer 8000 in the back of the officer’s patrol vehicle.

 Problems with Breath Testing in Lakeland, FL

 As of June 6, 2018, Intoxilyzer 8000 serial number 80-001865 and 80-001057 were taken to Enforcement Electronics for maintenance and calibration.
 Even after those repairs, serious problems with the breath testing machines continued.